|Spalding MFA in Writing Faculty

 Kirby Gann, MFA (fiction).Kirby Gann is the author, most recently, of the novel Ghosting (May 2012), which was listed as a Best Book of 2012 by Publishers Weekly and Shelf Unbound, and is to be translated into French by Editions du Seuil.
 He is also the author of the novels The Barbarian Parade (2004), and Our Napoleon in Rags (2005), which was a nominee for the Kentucky Award in Literature, a finalist in the Litblog Co-Op Read This! series, and was named one of the Top Five Novels published in 2005 by Frontiers Magazine.
 He is also co-editor of the anthology A Fine Excess: Contemporary Literature at Play, a finalist for the ForeWord Magazine Book of the Year Award (Anthologies).
 The recipient of an Individual Artist Fellowship and two Professional Assistance Awards from the Kentucky Arts Council, Gann is also Managing Editor at Sarabande Books.
 Please visit www.kirbygann.net for more information, upcoming appearances, etc.Top

-Edith M. (Edie) Hemingway , MFA (writing for children & young adults) Edie Hemingway is a graduate of Spalding University’s MFA program, is co-author of two Civil War novels, both licensed by Scholastic Book Fairs and optioned for films.
+Edith M. (Edie) Hemingway, MFA (writing for children and young adults).
+Edie Hemingway, a graduate of Spalding University’s MFA program, is co-author of two Civil War novels, both licensed by Scholastic Book Fairs and optioned for films.
 Her most recent middle grade novel, Road to Tater Hill (Delacorte Press, September 2009) won a 2009 Parents’ Choice Gold Award and was listed on Bank Street College’s Best Books List for 2010.
 In addition to joining the Spalding MFA faculty in W4CYA, Edie is an adjunct instructor for the graduate online certificate program in Writing for Children and Young Adults at McDaniel College, Westminster, MD, and she offers creative writing workshops at Misty Hill Lodge, her secluded 1930s log cabin home near Frederick, Maryland.
-She is the Regional Advisor for the MD/DE/WV chapter of SCBWI, a member of the Children’s Book Guild of Washington, DC, and a contributor to the One Potato…Ten! blog, a group of ten children’s authors and illustrators at http://onepotatoten.blogspot.com.
+She served as the Regional Advisor for the MD/DE/WV chapter of SCBWI for four years, is a member of the Children’s Book Guild of Washington, DC, and is a contributor to the One Potato…Ten! blog, a group of ten children’s authors and illustrators at http://onepotatoten.blogspot.com.
 Visit Edie’s website at http://www.ediehemingway.com.

 Helena Kriel (screenwriting, playwriting).
 Helena Kriel was raised and educated in Johannesburg South Africa.
 After graduating with a Dramatic Art and Literature degree from University of Witwatersrand she worked in Television, directing and writing.
 Her plays Pigs on Passion, Arachnid and I Can’t Wait To Tie You To The Sofa premiered at the National Arts Festival and were all produced a number of times.
 She was nominated for playwright of the year.
 She immigrated to America and won the Steven Spielberg Dianne Thomas Award for her first screenplay Virtuoso.
 She has been a working screenwriter in Los Angeles writing for the studios and independent producers.
 The adaptations of Ahab’s Wife, The Good Soldier, The Arabian Nights, Tsotsi, Valley Song, and Wuthering Heights are a few of her adaptations.
 Heated and The Other Woman are amongst her original screenplays.
 Kama Sutra was produced with Academy nominated director Mira Nair directing and released in 1996.
 Skin was produced by Elysian Films and released in 2009.
 Skin has won over eight festival awards and was named in the best ten independent films of 2009.
 She has finished her first novel: The Burning Ground.
 She is completing her first memoir: Heart and Stone.

-Sena Jeter Naslund , PhD (fiction).
-Sena Jeter Naslund is the author of six novels, Adam & Eve (Morrow-HarperCollins, 2010), Abundance: A Novel of Marie Antoinette (Morrow-HarperCollins, 2006), Four Spirits (Morrow-HarperCollins, 2003; Harper Perennial, 2004), Ahab’s Wife; Or, the Star-Gazer (Morrow, 1999; Harper Perennial, 2000; Harper Perennial Modern Classics Series, 2008), Sherlock in Love (Godine, 1993 and Harper Perennial, 2001), and The Animal Way to Love (Ampersand, 1993), and two short story collections, The Disobedience of Water (Godine, 1999 and Harper Perennial, 2000) and Ice Skating at the North Pole (Ampersand, 1989).
+Sena Jeter Naslund, PhD (fiction).
+Sena Jeter Naslund’s seventh novel The Fountain of St. James Court, or, Portrait of an Artist as an Old Woman is forthcoming from Morrow-HarperCollins in September 2013.
+Her other novels are Adam & Eve (Morrow-HarperCollins, 2010), Abundance: A Novel of Marie Antoinette (Morrow-HarperCollins, 2006), Four Spirits (Morrow-HarperCollins, 2003; Harper Perennial, 2004), Ahab’s Wife; Or, the Star-Gazer (Morrow, 1999; Harper Perennial, 2000; Harper Perennial Modern Classics Series, 2008), Sherlock in Love (Godine, 1993 and Harper Perennial, 2001), and The Animal Way to Love (Ampersand, 1993), and two short story collections, The Disobedience of Water (Godine, 1999 and Harper Perennial, 2000) and Ice Skating at the North Pole (Ampersand, 1989).
 Ahab’s Wife, a Book-of-the-Month Club Main Selection and national bestseller, was selected by Time magazine as one of the five best novels of 1999 and appeared on the notable book lists of the New York Review of Books and of Publishers Weekly.
 Four Spirits, a national bestseller, appeared on the notable book lists of The New York Review of Books, the Los Angeles Times, TheSeattle Times, and The (Louisville) Courier-Journal.
 Sena holds the MA and PhD from the University of Iowa and has taught in the MFA programs of the University of Montana, Indiana University, and Vermont College.
 She was the 2005-6 Kentucky Poet Laureate.
 She is Writer in Residence at the University of Louisville and the Program Director of the brief-residency MFA in Writing at Spalding University.
 Her short fiction has appeared in The Paris Review, The Georgia Review, The Iowa Review, The American Voice, and The Michigan Quarterly Review, and she has received grants from the NEA, the Kentucky Arts Council, and the Kentucky Foundation for Women, as well as the Lawrence Fiction Prize, the Heasley Prize, and the Hall-Waters Award.

 Kira Obolensky, MFA (playwriting, fiction) Kira Obolensky is a playwright and writer who lives in Minneapolis.
 She is currently a recipient of a national Mellon Foundation fellowship that puts her on staff as a playwright with the award-winning theater Ten Thousand Things, New work includes Vasa Lisa (Ten Thousand Things Theater, Minneapolis); Why We Laugh: A Terezin Cabaret, which premiered in two international festivals; Raskol (commissioned and produced by Ten Thousand Things Theatre and featured on critics’ end of year lists); Cabinet of Wonders (produced by Gas and Electric Arts, Philadelphia; Open Eye Figure Theatre, Minneapolis; 2010 Barrymore nomination for Best New Play); Modern House, finalist for the Susan Smith Blackburne Prize), and Lune, pronounced Loony, produced by B Street.
 Kira is a Guggenheim Fellow and has also received fellowships and grants from the Henson Foundation, NEA and Irvine Foundations, Bush Foundation, McKnight Foundation, Jerome Foundation, le Comte du Nouys Foundation, and a Pew Theatre Initiative Grant.
 Her play Lobster Alice was a Kesselring Prize winner; The Adventures of Herculina received Honorable Mention/ Kesselring Prize.
 She attended Williams College and Juilliard’s Playwriting Program and recently completed an MFA in Fiction Writing at Warren Wilson’s MFA Program for Writers.
 She is the author of three published books about architecture and design and is the co-author of the national bestseller, The Not So Big House.
 Her novella, “The Anarchists Float to St. Louis,” won Quarterly West’s 2009 novella contest.
 She is a core writer at the Playwrights’ Center in Minneapolis, and teaches playwriting at the University of Minnesota and playwriting and fiction at Spalding University’s MFA Program.